 Coca-Cola Scholars Program

 Coca-Cola is helping Clayton State University make dreams real for some deserving students.
-The Coca-Cola Foundation, the philanthropic arm of the beverage giant, has given the University $500,000 to support scholarship for first-generation students, as well as women in STEM programs.
+The Coca-Cola Foundation, the philanthropic arm of the beverage giant, has given the University $665,000 to support scholarship for first-generation students, as well as women in STEM and Leadership programs.
 The funds targets students who are high achievers and demonstrate a financial need.

 The University will award the following:

-- Be a current or admitted student for the Fall 2018 semester
+- Be a current or admitted student for the Summer of Fall 2021 semester

 - Submit an application for the scholarship program